 Step 9: Add one more piece of twine, thicker if necessary, tying it to both ends of the rod so you can hang it.
 Put the hanging up on your wall and trim any excess string.
 Then, just stand back and enjoy your new creation!

 You can shake yours up by choosing a different color scheme or going big with your flower petals.
 When it comes to the dowel part, anything that’s long and straight would work so don’t feel like it has to be a curtain rod.
 The options for customization are truly endless.
-Just have fun letting the sights of spring inspire your decor!
+Just have fun letting the flowers inspire your decor!